History Archive

 The Early Years

 George Herbert Walker Bush was born in Milton, Massachusetts.
-He grew up in the wealthy New York suburb of Greenwich, Connecticut, where he attended Greenwich Country Day School.
+He grew up in the wealthy New York suburb of Greenwhich, Connecticut, where he attended Greenwhich Country Day School.
 At the age of 13, he enrolled at Phillips Academy.
 On June 12, 1942, his 18th birthday, Bush enlisted in the U.S. Navy, becoming the Navy's youngest pilot at the time.
 He flew 58 combat missions against Japanese targets during World War II and was shot down once, later being rescued by a submarine.

 After the war, Bush attended Yale University, where he graduated in 1948.